ferielmdj/TP1_IA/README.md

 This project is a simple task management system built in Prolog.

 ## Authors
+- Feriel Medjrab
 - Kamleya Geuttai
-- Feriel Medjrab

 ## Description
-The system allows users to create tasks, assign them to users, mark them as completed, and display various task-related information.
+The system allows users to create tasks, assign them to users, mark them as completed, and display various task related information.

 ## Features
 - Create tasks